Logo of astronaut

 ; capture up to a plosive + <r> cluster %[{p,t,k}r] -> x ; kotatros -> xos

-Negative lookahead, AKA 'cowardliness':
+Negative lookahead, AKA "cowardliness":

-Sometimes it is necessary for graphemes to block the spread without having them be consumed, which I have dubbed 'cowardliness'.
-To do this put a pipe | between the lazy and cowardly items.
+Sometimes it is necessary for graphemes to block the spread without having them be consumed, which I have dubbed "cowardliness".
+To do this put a pipe | after the lazy items and list the cowardly items.
 For example we might want the graphemes k or g to prevent the rightward spread of nasal vowels to non nasal vowels:

 a, i, u ->,,/ {,,}%[| k, g]_